Fashion Photography: How to Select the Best Ghost Mannequin

 Your style guide will tell photographers and stylists what types of photos to take, and how to photograph each view.
 Instructions should be clear and straightforward, and provided in a simple grid for at-a-glance referencing.
 Your team can then follow the instructions across entire collections of similar products to ensure consistency in all visual content.

 After detailing what shots to take, style guides must include text descriptions for all visual product information.
 These guidelines will tell photographers and stylists exactly how to style products and how to take each type of photo.

-Take photographing blazers for example again.
+Take photographing coats for example.
 There might be instructions to always photograph on an invisible mannequin rather than flat lay.
-This checklist will describe how to shoot blazers on the mannequin, and how to style the sleeves and cuffs.
+This checklist will describe how to photograph a coat on the mannequin, and how to style the sleeves and cuffs.
 It will detail the different types of shots, including distances to photograph from and other parameters.
 There might also be requirements for the detailed shot, such as distinguishing features to photograph.